John Cameron Mitchell: Other work

 Mitchell was the executive producer of the 2004 film Tarnation, a documentary about the life of Jonathan Caouette, whom he met when the latter auditioned for Shortbus.
-Tarnation won 2004 Best Documentary from the National Society of Film Critics, the Independent Spirit Awards and the Gotham Awards.
+Tarnation won 2004 Best Documentary from the National Society of Film Critics, the Independent Spirit Awards and the BFI Sutherland Trophy for Best Debut.
 He directed videos for Bright Eyes' "First Day of My Life" (featuring Secret Garden co-star Alison Fraser) and the Scissor Sisters' "Filthy/Gorgeous"; the latter was banned from MTV Europe for its explicitly sexual content.
 In 2012, Mitchell wrote and produced a narrative short film for Sigur Rós titled "Seraph", directed by animator Dash Shaw.

 Mitchell has appeared as a pundit on Politically Incorrect and various VH1 and Independent Film Channel programs.
 He introduced films on a show called Escape From Hollywood on IFC for two years.
 He wrote and directed a number of short films and commercials for Dior including Lady Grey London and L.A.dy Dior both starring Marion Cotillard and Dior Homme Sport, starring Jude Law.
 In 2013, He wrote and directed a fashion video for Agent Provocateur titled "Insurrection".
 In 2016, Mitchell appeared on Amanda Palmer and Jherek Bischoff's tribute album to late musician David Bowie, Amanda Palmer and Jherek Bischoff: Strung Out In Heaven (A David Bowie Tribute).

 Mitchell appeared as David Pressler-Goings in seasons 2 and 3 of the HBO series Girls, and as Andy Warhol in HBO's Vinyl.
 Mitchell can be seen in the 2016 documentary Danny Says alongside Danny Fields, Alice Cooper and Iggy Pop.
 He has played a character based on Milo Yiannopoulos on The Good Fight, opposite Christine Baranski, and as the character of Egon in season 4 of the Amazon Studios series Mozart in the Jungle, opposite Gael García Bernal.
 In 2014, he directed an unaired pilot of the Showtime series Happyish, starring Philip Seymour Hoffman in his final role.

 Mitchell's punk era young adult romance film How to Talk to Girls at Parties starring Elle Fanning, Alex Sharp, and Nicole Kidman was released by A24 in Spring 2018.
 He co-directed with Mark A. Burkley the episode "Mother of All Matches" of Netflix's GLOW (the season's episode), which topped Entertainment Weekly's "The best TV episodes of 2018" list.